Silesian Uprisings: Versailles plebiscite

 Meanwhile, propaganda and strong arm tactics by both sides led to increasing unrest.
 The German authorities warned that those voting for Poland might forfeit their jobs and pensions.
 Pro-Polish activists argued that, under Polish rule, Silesian Poles would no longer be discriminated against.
 Poland also promised to honour their German state social benefits, such as the old age pensions.
-However, many German Army veterans joined the Freikorps (Free Corps), a paramilitary organization whose troops fought any pro-Polish activists.
+However, many German Army veterans joined the Freikorps (Free Corps), a paramilitary organisation whose troops fought any pro-Polish activists.
 The pro-Poland side employed the Polish Military Organisation (POW) – a secret military organisation and predecessor of Polish intelligence – to fight back with the same force.

 The majority of the men serving in the para-military forces on both sides were veterans of the First World War and were experienced soldiers, accustomed to fighting and killing.
 In addition, most of the men serving on the German side had served in the Freikorps ("Free Corps"), units of volunteers raised by the government to fight against the possibility of a Communist revolution.
-Most of the men serving on the Polish side had previously served in the German military during World War One.
+Most of the men serving on the Polish side had previously served in the German military during World War I.

-Eventually, the deteriorating situation resulted in Upper Silesian Uprisings conducted by Poles in 1919 and 1920.
+Eventually, the deteriorating situation resulted in the Upper Silesian Uprisings conducted by Poles in 1919 and 1920.

 The right to vote was granted to all aged 20 and older who either had been born in or lived in the plebiscite area.
 A result was the mass migration of both Germans and Poles.
 The German newcomers accounted for 179,910, while Polish newcomers numbered over 10,000.
 Without these "new voters", the pro-German vote would have had a majority of 58,336 instead of the final 228,246.
 The plebiscite took place as arranged on 20 March.
 A total of 707,605 votes were cast for Germany and 479,359 for Poland.

-The Third Silesian Uprising conducted by Poles broke out in 1921 supported by thousands of troops from outside the region mobilized by the Polish government.
-(Note: "Reacting to the outcome of the plibiscite, Wojciech Koranty ordered the third Silesian insurgency on the symbolic day of 3 May [...]
-The Polish government and military clearly instigated this offensive, for example, by mobilizing thousands of troops from outside of the region to join the local insurgents.).
-The League of Nations was asked to settle the dispute before it led to even more bloodshed.
+The Third Silesian Uprising, conducted by Poles, broke out in 1921, supported by thousands of troops from outside the region mobilised by the Polish government...
+(Note: "Reacting to the outcome of the plebiscite, Wojciech Koranty ordered the third Silesian insurgency on the symbolic day of 3 May [...]
+The Polish government and military clearly instigated this offensive, for example, by mobilising thousands of troops from outside of the region to join the local insurgents) The League of Nations was asked to settle the dispute before it led to even more bloodshed.
 In 1922, a six-week debate decided that Upper Silesia should be divided.
-This was accepted by both countries, and the majority of Upper Silesians.
+This was accepted by both countries and the majority of Upper Silesians.
 Approximately 736,000 Poles and 260,000 Germans thus found themselves now in Polish (Upper) Silesia, and 532,000 Poles and 637,000 Germans remained in German (Upper) Silesia.